How to Become an Interior Designer (and What You Need to Know Before You Do)

 Having a formal education is becoming increasingly integral to interior design careers.
 Certain schools are recognized by the Council for Interior Design Accreditation, which means they offer students what the industry considers “the fundamentals.”
 Many universities offer an education in design, from New York Institute of Art + Design to SCAD, and many others, including many two-year programs in interior design.

 Networking with fellow professionals is a great way to move forward in the field of interior design.
-Find like-minded professionals, keep up to date on current design trends, and follow someone’s work whom you admire (but keep your own style).
+Find like-minded professionals, keep up to date on current design trends, and follow someone’s work whom you admire.

 10 things you should know about becoming an interior designer: